teahaz/teahaz-server/docs/api.md

 messages
 ========
-Messages are stored in on the server in an sql database.
-You can use the methods below to interface with said database.
+The messages object representes the man stream of data that the client needs to be aware of.
+This includes messages, files, system messages, etc.
 The server currently stores 9 values for each message:

 * time
     - the time when the message was sent
 * messageId
     - a unique Id for each message assigned by the server